NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --robust-threshold <double (default:0.5)>
     Set the threshold for robust cost functions.
 Increasing this makes the solver focus harder on the larger errors.
+    See the `Google CERES <http://ceres-solver.org/nnls_modeling.html>`_
+    documentation on robust cost functions.

 --datum <string>
     Set the datum.
 This will override the datum from the input